CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 ### Public SSH Key
 To declare your **public SSH Key** on Clever Cloud, in the left navigation bar, go in "Profile" and in the "SSH Keys" tab.

 Add the key by entering a name and the public SSH key.
-The key is the entire contents of the **id_rsa.pub** file.
+The key is the entire contents of the **id_ed25519.pub** file.

 <div class="alert alert-hot-problems">
 <h4>Remember</h4>